Log in

 The collecting of vanishing currencies and coin motifs has hit new heights in recent years.
 Currency is ever changing and as soon as a legal tender coin disappears, demand for it tends to grow.
 Many collectors are currently turning to the pre-euro currencies of countries in the European Union, while others make a point of collecting every new euro issue as it becomes available.

-Again, The London Mint Office offers collections that bring together such coins in one place – sometimes historic, such as The Changing Face of British Coinage Set which contains the complete set of our pre-decimal coins.
+Again, The London Mint Office offers collections that bring together such coins in one place.
 British Silver commemorative coins also form the basis of popular London Mint Office collections, and some collectors are systematically buying all year sets, which contain all the different British coins issued in one year.

 Collecting historic coins

-When you rub a Britannia penny between your fingers you are touching something that during its lifetime went through thousands, if not millions, of pairs of hands.
+When you hold a Britannia penny in your hands, you are touching something that during its lifetime went through thousands, if not millions, of pairs of hands.
 Much of the joy in collecting historic coins is in imagining the tales that they could tell.

 When you collect coins from a particular period, it comes to life in a way that no history book can ever quite capture.
 Studying the symbols, inscriptions and abbreviations displayed reveals much about the times in which they were made and circulated: think of the changing image of Britannia over the centuries, for example, or the way that Roman emperors were depicted across 500 years of coinage.